EA-Wardie/data-grid-laravel/README.md

 The `searchable` parameter indicates whether to make this column available for searching.

 The `sortable` parameter indicates whether to make this column available for sorting.

+The `hidden` parameter is used to indicate if the column is hidden by default.

+### `addCustomColumn()`
+The `addCustomColumn()` function is used to add a non-searchable and non-sortable column to your data-grid that doesn't match a valid select statement.
+This function is intended for custom column that are mutated on the front-end using `slots`.
+The function takes a `identifier` parameter for the slot alias and a `label` parameter for the column label.

 ### `addAdvancedColumn()`
 The `addAdvancedColumn()` function is also used to add a column to the data grid.